 The current dates planned for the program are October 15-16 in Alexandria, VA, and November 15-16 in Chicago, IL.
 We’ll be posting more details to our blog as soon as registration is available.

 Full Sessions, Exclusive Interviews from Float Symposium Online

-Relive the Float Mobile Learning Symposium with videos of full sessions and exclusive interviews from the event held in June on conjunction with Techweek at the new startup incubator, 1871.
+Relive the Float Mobile Learning Symposium with videos of total sessions and exclusive interviews from the event held in June in conjunction with Techweek at the new startup incubator, 1871.